ckeditor/ckeditor4-docs/docs/guide/dev/features/output_format/README.md

 The [HTML Output Writer plugin](https://ckeditor.com/cke4/addon/htmlwriter) makes it possible to generate advanced output formatting with CKEditor.

-The *writer* is used by the CKEDITOR.htmlDataProcessor class to write output data.
+The *writer* is used by the {@linkapi CKEDITOR.htmlDataProcessor CKEDITOR.htmlDataProcessor} class to write output data.
 The current writer for a specific editor instance can be retrieved with the {@linkapi CKEDITOR.htmlDataProcessor#writer editor.dataProcessor.writer} property.

 It is possible to configure several output formatting options by setting